harDo-pk/VineryLeaffix/README.md

 # VineryLeaffix
-Disables Vinery's automatic grape-leaf growth around Grapvine Stems.
+Disables [Let's Do] Vinery's automatic grape-leaf growth around Grapvine Stems.
 This is a cosmetic feature of Vinery with no vanilla config option to turn it off - this mod removes the behavior via Mixin.
 Not affiliated with the Let's Do team.

 ## Requirements
 * Minecraft 1.21.1